-Margaret Hoelzer is living proof of her belief that if you put your mind to it, anything is possible.
-Overcoming a childhood of sexual abuse, Hoelzer has risen to the top in her sport and continues to excel both in the swimming and non-swimming » Read Full Bio
+Margaret Hoelzer is proof that if you put your mind to it, anything is possible.
+Overcoming sexual abuse as a child, Hoelzer rose to the top in her sport of swimming and continues to excel as an internationally recognized motivational speaker and advocate.
+In 2008 after competing in her second Olympic Games becoming a three-time...read the rest

-When she’s not swimming, Margaret enjoys sharing her Olympic spirit and experience with young swimmers and Olympic Hopefuls all around the country by teaching youth swim clinics and speaking to local communities..
-After earning her degree in psychology with a minor in criminology, Margaret is pursuing a graduate degree in sociology at Auburn planning to become a psychologist and help children who have been abused, or study the criminals who abuse them.
-She also hopes to start her own foundation for sexual abuse and is working to raise awareness of this cause.
+When she’s not doing advocacy work, Margaret enjoys sharing her Olympic spirit and experience with Olympic hopefuls and businesses all around the country by teaching youth swim clinics and speaking to local communities.
+She has a degree in psychology with a minor in criminology, and pursued a graduate degree in sociology from Auburn University.